Planning for Healthy, Equitable Communities

 Step 1: Advance a Vision for Health and Well-Being

-To create the conditions for community well-being, we must look back at ongoing, historic influences, and forward to the major forces that shape current and future priorities, and take an approach that enhances individual well-being—how we think, feel, and function, as well as how we evaluate our lives as a whole—and the vital conditions that we all need to reach our potential.
+To create the conditions for community well-being, we must look back at ongoing, historical influences, and forward to the major forces that shape current and future priorities, and take an approach that enhances individual well-being—how we think, feel, and function, as well as how we evaluate our lives as a whole—and the vital conditions that we all need to reach our potential.

 Community gathered in neighborhood around tables eating together.
 Photo Stacy Wegley.